-- 42. Pursuant to sections 231, 236 and 241.1 of the Act, Council made an intended decision to: - a) Fine the Former Licensee \$5,000, to be paid within 90 days of the date of Council's order; - b) Require the Licensee to complete the following courses, or equivalent courses as acceptable to Council, prior to being licensed again in the future: - i. the Insurance Council Rules Course for General Insurance Agents, Salespersons and Adjusters; - ii. the Insurance Brokers Association of British Columbia's Errors and Omissions Prevention for New Brokers course; - iii. the Ethics and the Insurance Professional course, available through the Insurance Institute of Canada; - iv. the Nominee Responsibilities and Best Practices course for general insurance and adjusters; and - v. the Supervision Course for General Insurance Agents;
+- 40. Pursuant to sections 231, 236 and 241.1 of the Act, Council made an intended decision to: - a) Reprimand the Licensee; - b) Require the Licensee to complete the following courses, or equivalent courses as acceptable to Council, within 90 days of Council's order: - i. the Insurance Council Rules Course for General Insurance Agents, Salespersons and Adjusters; - ii. the Insurance Brokers Association of British Columbia's Errors and Omissions Prevention for New Brokers course; - iii. the Ethics and the Insurance Professional course, available through the Insurance Institute of Canada; and - iv. the Nominee Responsibilities and Best Practice course for life and accident and sickness insurance;